2018 COPO Camaro

-The production COPO race cars were fitted with racing chassis and suspension components, including a unique solid rear axle system in place of a regular-production Camaro’s independent rear axle.
-Details include:
+As with the previous editions, 2018 COPO Camaro models were designed for NHRA’s Stock Eliminator classes.
+They were fitted with racing chassis and suspension components, including a unique solid rear axle system in place of a regular-production Camaro’s independent rear axle.

 Please Visit My Sponsors: